vladfaust/unity-wakatime/README.md

 ## About

-Existing solutions (neither https://github.com/josec89/wakatime-unity nor https://github.com/bengsfort/WakaTime-Unity) didn't work for me, so I decided to implement my own variant.
+Existing solutions didn't work for me (https://github.com/josec89/wakatime-unity is obsolete and https://github.com/bengsfort/WakaTime-Unity requires Python), so I decided to implement my own variant.

 The code has been successfuly tested with following Unity versions: